jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 For this research, the age range of a college student is defined as anyone between the ages of 18 and 24.
 For various reasons, women have always been at a greater risk for sexual assault than men, but the college-aged group is most susceptible amongst women.
 18-24-year-old women in college are 3x more likely than any other women to be the victims of sexual assault.

-## **How many rapes and sexual assaults there are annually**&nbsp;
+## **How many rapes and sexual assaults there are annually**

 Despite what exaggerated reports may claim, [1 in 5 men are not rapists](https://www.usatoday.com/story/news/nation-now/2014/09/07/cdc-rape-women-statistics/15239361/), nor will [1 in 3 rape if given the chance](https://www.cosmopolitan.com/politics/news/a35207/study-one-in-three-men-would-rape-if-they-could/).
 I’ve read over the studies that make these claims and the [methodology is unscientific and inaccurate](https://time.com/3393442/cdc-rape-numbers/) at best and at worst, [outright disingenuous](https://www.psychologytoday.com/us/blog/pop-psych/201601/exaggerating-statistics-about-rape).
 I hesitate to put a number on it because it’s likely impossible to ever know, but I believe that most men do not want to rape anyone and never have either.
 However, a useable number is the number of men who **have** committed rape or sexual assault.

 According to [U.S Department of Justice Bureau of Statistics](https://bjs.ojp.gov/content/pub/pdf/cv16.pdf) , there were 298,410 reported rapes or sexual assaults in the United States in 2016.
 These numbers include attempted rapes or assaults but do not include statutory rapes.
 That same year the [US census recorded](https://www.census.gov/data/tables/2016/demo/age-and-sex/2016-age-sex-composition.html) 125,092,000 males over the age of 15.
 Taking these numbers at their face value, the percentage of men who committed rape in 2020 is ***.0024%.* Even if we assume that [80% of sexual assaults and rapes go unreported](https://www.brennancenter.org/our-work/analysis-opinion/sexual-assault-remains-dramatically-underreported), our worst case is that *.012%*** are perpetrators of sexual assault.

 I don’t crunch these statistics to downplay the seriousness of rape of sexual assault.
-I only bring this up to make a point that is necessary to appreciate the full gravity of all the points I’ll make concerning alcohol. ***Most men do not commit sexual assault of any nature.***&nbsp;
+I only bring this up to make a point that is necessary to appreciate the full gravity of all the points I’ll make concerning alcohol. ***Most men do not commit sexual assault of any nature.***

-I believe this in much the same way that most people do not want to commit murder and never have, however, this often occurs when a person drives drunk and then gets behind the wheel.&nbsp; How often?
-In 2015, [10,265 people died in alcohol-impaired driving crashes](https://crashstats.nhtsa.dot.gov/Api/Public/Publication/812350#:~:text=In%202015%2C%20there%20were%2010%2C265%20people%20killed%20in%20alcohol%2Dimpaired,the%20United%20States%20in%202015.), accounting for [nearly one-third (29%) of all traffic-related deaths](https://www.nhtsa.gov/document/traffic-safety-facts-2015-data#:~:text=There%20were%2035%2C092%20traffic%20fatalities,least%20one%20driver%20was%20speeding.&amp;text=The%20number%20of%20speeding%2Drelated,2014%2C%20from%209%2C283%20to%209%2C557.) in the United States.&nbsp;
+I believe this in much the same way that most people do not want to commit murder and never have, however, this often occurs when a person drives drunk and then gets behind the wheel.
+How often?
+In 2015, [10,265 people died in alcohol-impaired driving crashes](https://crashstats.nhtsa.dot.gov/Api/Public/Publication/812350#:~:text=In%202015%2C%20there%20were%2010%2C265%20people%20killed%20in%20alcohol%2Dimpaired,the%20United%20States%20in%202015.), accounting for [nearly one-third (29%) of all traffic-related deaths](https://www.nhtsa.gov/document/traffic-safety-facts-2015-data#:~:text=There%20were%2035%2C092%20traffic%20fatalities,least%20one%20driver%20was%20speeding.&amp;text=The%20number%20of%20speeding%2Drelated,2014%2C%20from%209%2C283%20to%209%2C557.) in the United States.

 The people who commit these tragedies aren’t rapists or killers normally, but if you introduce alcohol into the mix, you have a recipe for a life-changing event.